ORY's architecture is designed along several guiding principles:

 - Minimize room for human and network errors

 Our architecture leans on 12factor.net principles and is designed to run best on a Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
-While it is possible to run the ORY stack on a RaspberryPI, the integration with the Docker and Container ecosystem is best supported.
+While it is possible to run the ORY stack on a RaspberryPI, the integration with the Docker and Container ecosystem is best documented and supported.

 Our philosophy and assumption of how modern software works is summarized here.